plasticanu/android_sagp/Report.md

 ## Summary of Individual Contributions

-*[Summarise the contributions made by each member to the project, e.g. code implementation, code design, UI design, report writing, etc.]*

-*[Code Implementation.
-Which features did you implement?
-Which classes or methods was each member involved in?
-Provide an approximate proportion in pecentage of the contribution of each member to the whole code implementation, e.g. 30%.]*

-*Here is an example:*

-*UID1, Name1, I contribute 30% of the code.
-Here are my contributions:*
-* A.class
-* B.class: function1(), function2(), ...
-* ....

 *u7294212, Peicheng Liu, I contribute __% of the code.
 Here are my contributions:*

 **Complete or Major contribution:**